aws-solutions/qnabot-on-aws/workshops/reinvent2018/readme.md

 * Requests
 * Client types
 * Frequent utterances (tag cloud)
-* Answers with positive or negative feedback (requires enablement in designer)
+* Answers with positive or negative feedback (needs to be enabled in the Designer UI)

 ### Build a query that finds all utterances that did not resolve to a question